Pulisic becomes first USMNT international to play in Champions League final as Chelsea face Man City | Goal.com

 The USMNT international started on the bench as the Blues looked to take down Manchester City in Porto.

-And he saw action in the second half with Thomas Tuchel's men in a commanding position.
+And he saw action in the second half in an eventual 1-0 win for Chelsea.

 History for Pulisic